dmytrik/user-management-task/README.md

 ### Prerequisites
 - Python 3.10+
-- PostgreSQL or SQLite
+- PostgreSQL (for local or Docker deployment)
-- Docker (if using containerized deployment)
+- Docker (for containerized deployment)
 - Poetry for dependency management
+- AWS account with S3 bucket and IAM credentials

 ### Setup
 1. Clone the repository: